-A Licensee may request an extension of the term during which they may use the licensed data.
+- A Licensee may request an extension of the term during which they may use the licensed data.
 The Licensee will receive a reminder to do so near the end of the term of the Data Access Request.
-An extension can be requested by completing an online request form and can optionally include a one-time update of the licensed data.
 The request for extension will also be assessed in accordance with the Rules of Procedure and Guiding Principles for Data Access Requests.

 Approved Data Access Requests